-Upon launch, Voltage Modular will display an "empty" screen.
+Upon launch, Voltage Modular will display an empty screen.
 To create an empty cabinet, right-click anywhere in the empty gray area and choose Add Cabinet, or add a module by dragging it to the gray area or clicking the module’s Add button.

 Here we’ve added an empty cabinet.
-Note that the cabinet’s edge and “back panel” appearance will change dependent upon the Cabinet Theme selected in Settings Gear icon>Interface>Cabinet Theme.
+Note that the cabinet’s edge and “back panel” appearance change dependent upon the Cabinet Theme selected in Settings Gear icon>Interface>Cabinet Theme.
 In this screenshot we’ve chosen the roadworthy-yet-understated Vinyl theme.

 Here we’ve dragged in an Oscillator module.
 You could choose the All category and scroll to locate the Oscillator module, but it’s much faster to type the first few letters of the desired module in the Search text field.
 Here we’ve typed “osc” which filters the display to only show modules with “osc” in their name.
 Just like finding stuff on Netflix, only noisier.